KenKundert/quantiphy/doc/user.rst

 Equivalence
 -----------

-You can determine whether the value of a quantity or real number is equivalent to that of a quantity using :meth:`Quantity.is_close()`.
+You can determine whether a value is equivalent to that of a quantity using :meth:`Quantity.is_close()`.
+The value may be given as a quantity, a real number, or a string.
 The two values need not be identical, they just need to be close to be deemed equivalent.
 The *reltol* and *abstol* preferences are used to determine if they are close.

 .. code-block:: python